MatthiasHarzer/simple-proxy-server/README.md

 | `/cache/<url>`                   | Works just like `/<url>` but tries to return a cached version of the request and creates a cached version if none is present |
 | `/cache/max-age:<max-age>/<url>` | Like `/cache/<url>`, but only returns a cached response, if the response if not older that `max-age` (seconds)               |

-> HTTP-Method, Headers and body (if available) will be preserved as if making the request directly.
+> HTTP-Method, headers and body (if available) will be preserved as if making the request directly.
 Therefore, header-based authentication or sending some form data will still work.